Nicholas A. Migliaccio

 Nick earned earned his law degree from Georgetown University Law Center where he served as an editor of the Georgetown International Environmental Law Review.
 He earned his undergraduate degree cum laude from the State University of New York at Binghamton where he double majored in environmental studies and philosophy.

 Nick is admitted to practice in New York, the District of Columbia, the United States Courts of Appeal for the Third, Fourth and Sixth Circuits, the United States District Courts for the Districts of Maryland, the District of Columbia, and the Southern District of New York.
-He is a member of a number of professional organizations including the American Association for Justice and the National Employment Lawyer Association.
+He is a member of a number of professional organizations including the American Association for Justice and the National Employment Lawyers Association.

 - As class counsel, secured a $3 million settlement for pre-trial detainees in the Allegheny County (Pittsburgh, PA) jail after winning partial summary judgment on liability